fadden/CiderPress2/DiskArc/README.md

 ### RDOS ###

 RDOS is supported for reading only.
-The code will look for problems with the filesystem structure, so that problems with disks can be identified early.
+All three variants, known as RDOS32, RDOS33, and RDOS3, are supported.
+The filesystem scan will look for problems with the file structure, so that damaged disks can be identified early.

 RDOS text files are very similar to DOS 3.3 sequential text files, in that the length can only be determined by scanning the file for the first $00 byte.
 This could be handled in the same way